ibm-cloud-docs/solution-tutorials/android-watson-chatbot.md

 - Create a workspace
 - Define an intent
 - Define an entity
-- Build a dialog flow
+- Build the dialog flow
 - Enable Speech to Text
 - Enable Text to Speech
 - Add mobile analytics to track usage